SwiftfulThinking/SwiftfulRouting/README.md

 ## Under the hood

 As you segue to a new screen, the framework adds a set ViewModifers to the root of the destination View that will support all potential navigation routes.
-The framework can support 1 Segue, 1 Alert, and 1 Modal on each View in the heirarchy.
+The framework can support 1 active Segue, 1 active Alert, and 1 active Modal on each View in the heirarchy.
 The ViewModifiers are based on generic and/or type-erased destinations, which maintains a declarative view heirarchy while allowing the developer to still determine the destination at the time of execution.
 Version 3.0 returns the ViewModifiers back to the segue's call-site as AnyRouter, which further enables the developer to inject the routing logic into the View.

 ## Setup ☕️